timescale/timescaledb-toolkit/docs/funnel.md

 Time to implement a new function over `FunnelAggregate` is on the order of a week.
 If `FunnelAggregate` is insufficient as is, time to implement goes up.

+Currently requires rows to appear ordered by time.

 ### Next steps